 If you or a loved one has needlessly suffered because your healthcare provider failed to make a timely diagnosis of breast cancer, you should speak with a lawyer who is also a medical doctor to evaluate your options under the law.

 The Law Offices of Dr. Michael M. Wilson, M.D., J.D. & Associates in Washington, D.C., can carefully review your records and consult with knowledgeable medical professionals to determine your eligibility to seek compensation for the unnecessary ordeal you have undergone.
 Medical malpractice claims involving missed or delayed cancer diagnoses can be complex to prove.
 But our law firm, which focuses on medical malpractice, has recovered more than $100 million for clients in Washington, D.C., Maryland and elsewhere across the country.

-To talk to an experienced and insightful breast cancer misdiagnosis lawyers and doctor about your rights.
+To talk to experienced and insightful breast cancer misdiagnosis lawyers and doctors about your rights.
 Contact us today.
 Our initial legal consultations are free.
 We will only accept a fee after we have recovered compensation for you.